-- A first degree (2:2 Honours degree or above) or equivalent in a relevant subject from an approved institution of higher education.
+- A first degree (2:2 Honours degree or above) or an equivalent standard in other qualifications approved by the University in a relevant subject from an approved institution of higher education.

 - A current professional registration with a relevant UK professional/statutory body e.g. Nursing and Midwifery Council, Health Professions Council.

 - A current job contract* in a clinical or clinically related area.
 (You will also need the support of a clinical mentor who is able to assess your practice competency and support your learning).

 - At least two years relevant post registration clinical experience.

 - At least one satisfactory reference (on some occasions a second reference will be required).
 Your first reference should normally be from your employer, confirming the availability of appropriate clinical practice experience and mentor support.

 *On occasions it may be possible to provide those without a current job contract, including NMC registered international students, with placement experience to enable them to complete the programme.
 This will be at additional cost.

 This page contains specific entry requirements for this course.
 Find out about equivalent entry requirements and qualifications for your country.

 The MSc Advanced Clinical Practice (Advanced Neonatal Nurse Practitioner and Advanced Neonatal Practitioner) modules are listed below.
 To see a full list of individual modules, please follow the link below.